What is a patent?

 Increase profit with patents

 The Patent Act grants the patent owner the right to exclude others from making, constructing, and using the patented invention and selling it to others to be used.
 With reduced competition, you will be able to monopolize the sales of your product or service protected by the patent as a result of your invention.
-In addition, you may be able to charge a higher price for your product or service with increased profit margin, which would allow you to make more money than otherwise.
+As such, you may be able to charge a higher price for your product or service.
 When your competitors fail to respect your patent rights and copies your invention, you are entitled to seek damages from these competitors, for example, by recovering lost profits.

 Maintain and increase the value of your business